An ICU nurse’s personal story of a tormenting stay on a ventilator and how it caused her to look at her patients in a new light.

 As I began to get better and was released from the hospital to recuperate, I began to look back on my experience, as well as my career as a nurse.
 Had I been “That” nurse?
 The one who didn’t come when my patients rang.
 The one who left their patient to face mortifying circumstances alone.
 Had I judged my patients?
 I was relieved to come to the conclusion that I hadn’t.
 Had I shown them the love and compassion that drew me to the profession in the first place?
 I believe the answer to that question is yes.

 Nurses, especially intensive care nurses, please take these words, not in a spirit of condemnation, but in the spirit of conveying the perspective of an RN turned MICU patient.
-If you have a patient who is heavily sedated, please understand, that hearing your calming voice on a regular basis, orienting a patient to their situation is worth more than any other action you can perform.
+If you have a patient who is heavily sedated, please understand, that hearing your calming voice on a regular basis, and orienting a patient to their situation is worth more than any other action you can perform.
 Be at the ready; go to them when they need you.
-If a patient is fearful of being taken off of the ventilator, stay put, coach them through it, be a cheerleader.
-It is frightening, and physically challenging to wean from the ventilator.
+If a patient is fearful of being taken off of the ventilator, stay put, coach them through it, and be a cheerleader.
+It is frightening and physically challenging to wean from the ventilator.
 Patients need support during this period.
-And always remember, your patients, no matter how sedated, do perceive what is going on around them.
+And always remember your patients, no matter how sedated, do perceive what is going on around them.
 It may be a skewed perception, but they are more aware than you know.
 Be the nurse who never lets them down.